 21.3 Domestic Applicants who have been issued an Offer for a future study period may request to transfer between Townsville and Cairns campuses by applying to change their preference, if the issued Offer was not the result of a course transfer application.

-21.4 International Applicants are not eligible to change their preference and are required instead to apply to course transfer after commencing study in accordance with the Course Transfer Procedure.
+21.4 International Applicants are not eligible to change their preference, except in limited circumstances at the discretion of the Team Leader in Admissions, and are required instead to apply to course transfer after commencing study in accordance with the Course Transfer Procedure.

 21.5 Continuing students who wish to apply to change course, attendance mode, and/or campus must apply in accordance with the Coursework Enrolment Policy, Course Transfer Procedure or Outbound Mobility Procedure.